Shares steady as caution prevails ahead of Jackson Hole - Up News Info

 Article content

-LONDON/HONG KONG — Global shares held steady near record highs on Friday as investors caught their breath ahead of a much-anticipated speech by the U.S. Fed chief that could give clues about when the central bank will start tapering its bond-buying program.
+LONDON — Global shares held steady near record highs on Friday as investors sat tight ahead of a much-anticipated speech by the U.S. Federal Reserve chief that could give clues about when the central bank will start tapering its bond-buying program.

 Advertisement